CodingDog67/Urban-Environment-Detection/README.md

 Finally, you can create a video of your model's inferences for any tf record file.
 To do so, run the following command (modify it to your files):
 ```
-python inference_video.py --labelmap_path label_map.pbtxt --model_path experiments/reference/exported/saved_model --tf_record_path /data/waymo/testing/segment-12200383401366682847_2552_140_2572_140_with_camera_labels.tfrecord --config_path experiments/reference/pipeline_new.config --output_path animation.gif
+python inference_video.py --labelmap_path label_map.pbtxt --model_path experiments/reference/exported/saved_model --tf_record_path data/test/segment-12200383401366682847_2552_140_2572_140_with_camera_labels.tfrecord --config_path experiments/reference/pipeline_new_default.config --output_path animation.gif
 ```

 ## Submission Writeup

 ### Project overview

 In this Project we are going to detect object from street camera data, mainly cars, pedestrians and cyclists.
-The importance of object especially when it comes to self driving car systems is next to functionality of course safety.
+The import ance of object especially when it comes to self driving car systems is next to functionality of course safety.
 It is important to be able to detect all kinds of other traffic participants in time no matter the weather conditions in order to plan for collision avoidance.
 Just as a human driver with human eyes an automatic system should be able to detect any important street component just as well if not better than a human to make self driving cars a viable choice for the future.